-- Menopause can be managed by hormone replacement therapy, which can be taken if you've had rectal cancer.
+- Menopause can be managed by menopause hormone therapy (MHT, previously called hormone replacement therapy or HRT).
 After menopause you will not be able to conceive a child.

 Before surgery (neoadjuvant)

-Some people with locally advanced rectal cancer have chemotherapy before surgery to shrink the tumour and make it easier to remove.
-You are likely to have chemotherapy together with radiation therapy (chemoradiation).
+Some people with rectal cancer have chemotherapy before surgery to shrink the tumour and make it easier to remove.
+You are likely to have chemotherapy together with radiation therapy (chemoradiation) for rectal cancer.

 After surgery (adjuvant)

-Chemotherapy may be used after surgery for either colon or rectal cancer to get rid of any remaining cancer cells and reduce the chance of the cancer coming back.
-If your doctor recommends chemotherapy, you will probably start as soon as your wounds have healed and you've recovered your strength, usually within eight weeks.
+Chemotherapy may be used after surgery for either colon or rectal cancer to kill any remaining cancer cells and reduce the chance of the cancer coming back.
+If your doctor recommends chemotherapy, you will probably start treatment as soon as your wounds have healed and you’ve recovered your strength, usually within 6 to 8 weeks.